What Does Renters Insurance Cover?

 In these cases, the policy can provide financial assistance for living expenses incurred while seeking alternative housing.

-Most renters insurance policies will cover up to a certain dollar limit for costs associated with temporary housing.
+Most renters insurance policies will cover up to a specific dollar limit for costs associated with temporary housing.

-This includes items such as hotel stays and meals that are necessary due to the tenant having to leave their rental unit during repairs or rebuilding efforts after an insured event.
+This includes hotel stays and necessary meals due to the tenant having to leave their rental unit during repairs or rebuilding efforts after an insured event.

 Renters Insurance Usually Sets Limits For Loss-of-Use

-It’s important to note that not all renters insurance policies are the same and some may have different limits when it comes to covering temporary housing costs.
+It's important to note that not all renters' insurance policies are the same, and some may have different limits when covering temporary housing costs.

 For example, some insurers may have a maximum daily allowance, while others might set a maximum overall amount that can be claimed.